How to Read an Internet Speed Test

 Equipment Location

-The #1 reason for slow internet is equipment location.
-Routers and modems need space of their own to perform at their peak capacity, so avoid placing them on the floor, near other cords, behind big furniture, or tucked in a corner.
-It’s best to place your router in the center of your home, on the highest level or furniture perch as WiFi signal travels downward better than upward.
-Takes about 10-15 mins.
+The top reason for slow internet is equipment location.
+Routers and modems need space to perform at their peak capacity, so avoid placing them on the floor, near other cords, behind furniture, or in a cabinet.
+It’s best to put your router in the center of your home, on the highest level or furniture perch, as the Wi-Fi signal travels downward.

-Router Reset
+Router Maintenance

-Electronics need regular maintenance and rest to function at peak capacity.
-Restart your modem and/or router on a regular basis to troubleshoot internet issues and refresh their connections.
+Electronics need regular maintenance to function optimally.
+Restart your modem and/or router to reset operations and refresh connections.
 We recommend doing this monthly by setting a reminder on your phone or using an outlet timer to automate the task.
-Takes about 5 mins.

 Too Many Connected Devices